 The reason we have given 12-18 months as a minimum period to qualify is that research shows that employers will more likely hire a Personal Trainer with a complete understanding of all basic disciplines rather than someone who graduated in just, say, 6 months and knows very little.

 There are many disciplines to learn and having everything in one place online can save you a lot of time.
-A good course will teach you the basics in anatomy and physiology, exercise programming and coaching, nutrition, coaching and business skills.
+A good course will teach you the basics of anatomy and physiology, exercise programming and coaching, nutrition, coaching and business skills.
 And it will also make you practice your learning – in the gym and with real clients.

 It’s not possible to become a Personal Trainer on your own, you need to have an official, recognised qualification.